Featured image by rawpixel.com on Unsplash.

 Want to learn more?
 Go check out the article from Monster.com this video was made for.

 A part of your brand is knowing what you want from the future.
 Develop goals for your education, career and personal life.
 Understand where you are on the path to achieving them and see what you need to do in the interim.
 For suggestions on setting SMART goals, read the article I wrote earlier this year.
 When you know what you want, you can convey greater confidence in who you are today.

 3. Establish a Brand Statement

 Once you’ve done some introspection, it’s time to condense it into the most valuable information.
 Developing an elevator pitch (a statement you could share with someone of importance in under 30 seconds) is a good start.
 For those just starting out, maybe creating a brand statement may be more helpful.
 Dummies.com gives a very simple formula that can help you start:

-- Your specialty — who you are
+- Specialty — who you are

-- Your service — what you do
+- Service — what you do

 Write it down and then practice, practice, practice.
 You should know your brand statement inside and out.
 It may be also helpful to develop variations on it that you might use in different situations (especially for those of you that wear many hats).

 Once you have done these three steps you are ready to go out there and “sell” your personal brand.
 Walt Disney once said, “The more you like yourself, the less you are like anyone else, which makes you unique.”
 Allow your personal brand to tell people who YOU are.
 Be professional, but don’t hide your personality.
 Employers want people with unique perspectives.